 While many factors have contributed to Solinsky’s consistency including core workouts and maximizing recovery time, one aspect of his training that is evident when I watch him race is his incredible efficiency.
 Chris Solinsky runs with almost textbook form which has helped him stay healthy and fast.

 1) Keep your back tall.
 Remember when your mom told you to stop slouching?
 She was right.
 It wasn’t right when you were a kid and it’s not helping you today.
 Slouching puts a lot of stress on your legs as you shift your body weight forward.
 Avoid this stress and the breaking motion you’re forcing your body to do by keeping your back tall.

 Pretend a string is pulling you up from the top of your head.
 You can lean slightly forward – but don’t lean from the waist.
 Lean from your ankles – your entire body should be leaning forward instead of just at the waist.

-2) Learn to be a mid-foot striker.
-If you’re landing on your heels then your body is experiencing a braking motion mid-stride.
+2) Midfoot or Heel strike?
+I used to think that if you’re landing on your heels then your body is experiencing a braking motion mid-stride.
 Braking during a run obviously slows you down, but it also amplifies impact forces from landing.
-With each footstrike, your heel lands on the ground and sends more shock up through your body than if you were to land on your mid-foot.
+But it depends on the type of heel strike you have (and trying to change your form can reduce your efficiency).

 3) Where you land on your foot is important, but equally important is where on the ground your foot lands.
 Your foot should make contact with the ground underneath your body.
 You will likely land just in front of your center of mass but that’s ok – the point is to not over-stride.
 Many new runners try to over-stride and “reach” forward with their legs, causing them to land significantly ahead of their center of mass.